KiraYamato94/LasMonjas/README.md

 **Additional Ability Notes:**
 - Ghosts know who the Spiritualist is by looking at the player's name, it will be pink.
-- To revive someone, he has to stay near the corpse for the setted amount of time.
+- To revive someone, he has to stay near the corpse for the defined amount of time.
 This time resets if you move far away from the corpse.
 - If he's trying to revive someone and a meeting or body report is called, he will fail the revive and die instead.
 - If he manages to revive the player, Spiritualist's body will disappear and the revived player will be revealed to Impostors and Rebel with a pink arrow targeting him.
 - Time Traveler is the only role who can revive the Spiritualist if he rewind the time right after the Spiritualist revives someone.
-- The revived player spawms where his body was after a pink screen flash, if he was doing a tasks in ghost form it won't be canceled.
+- The revived player spawns where his body was after a pink screen flash, if he was doing a tasks in ghost form it won't be canceled.
 - Reviving a Lover will also revive the other Lover, the same goes with the Bounty Hunter and his target.

 -----------------------